Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “So…”

-His attempt to re-engage conversation resulted in the most bored expression forming on Ekster’s face.
+His attempt to re-engage conversation resulted in an utterly bored expression forming on Ekster’s face.
 What a prick.
 Oh fuck it.
 He might as well cut right down to the chase.

-“You did your research on me, didn’t you?
+“You must’ve done some research on me, haven’t you?
 As you should, I guess.
 But I have no clue how much you know, and I know next to nothing about you.
-That imbalance of intel isn't the best foundation for a fruitful partnership, wouldn't you agree?”
+That unbalance of intel isn't the best foundation for a fruitful partnership, wouldn't you agree?”

 Ekster’s face didn’t move an inch.
 “It was remarkably difficult to find anything on you at all,” he replied in a detached tone.